lialittis/MyRWLock/Readme.md

 ### Shared mode of readers

 Proved.
-Because readers only are blocked by writers, there is no mutual exclusion relationships between readers.
+Because readers only are blocked by writers, there are no mutual exclusion relationships between readers.

 Please check `mini_test1`.